DefinitelyRus/EZBM/AIAgentInstructions/Update Documentation.md

 ## Update in-code documentation for C# files

-Add/update in-code documentation to this file following the existing documentation style (including spacing and line breaks) from other source code files of the same type.
-Keep it short and use plain English.
-Use/add a "Documented by" field and add "Google Gemini" to it.
-Add usage examples if it's not already intuitive or straight-forward.
-Do this for the class itself and all its members.

-- Add or update in-code documentation to all `.cs` files following the documentation style and spacing examples below.
+- Add or update in-code documentation to all `.cs` files following the documentation style example below.
-- Use other existing in-code documentation as reference as the examples are just guidelines, not rules.
+- Follow the spacing and line breaks from the example below.
+(Not rules, just examples)
-- Keep the descriptions short and use plain English.
+- Keep descriptions short and use plain English.
 - Add "Author(s)", "Editor(s)", and "Documented by" fields.
-  - Add "DefinitelyRus" to the authors.
+  - Add "DefinitelyRus" to the "Author(s)" field.
-  - Add "Google Gemini" to the "documented by".
+  - Add your name to the "Documented by" field. (e.g., "Google Gemini", "OpenAI ChatGPT", etc.)

 Example: